 Enhanced client collaboration

 Teamwork.com offers powerful collaboration tools that give your clients the full power of our platform at no additional cost.
 Each of our plans comes with unlimited client users, so they can do everything from adding tasks and logging time to communicating with team members and more.
 Of course, you can also customize client access to your account so you can collaborate at a level comfortable to you, without handing over too much control.
 This is something you simply can't do with Microsoft Project.

 Teamwork.com also allows your teams to upload and store all your project files in one centralized location.
 These files can be tagged and categorized so they can be easily found when your team members need them most.
 Our robust search feature also makes it easy to track down files in seconds, so your team members can spend less time looking for files and more time being productive.
 With Microsoft Project, all your files are stored on SharePoint online, so you'll have to rely on Office 365's search tools to find what you're looking for.

 Teamwork.com offers resource and workload management tools to help you plan and manage short term day-to-day capacity, and forecast future projects.
 This helps leaders easily re-prioritize work where necessary by reassigning tasks or priorities with an intuitive drag-and-drop function.
 With clear insights into your team’s capacity at any time, you can set more accurate delivery timelines and make more informed decisions about when and how to take on new client work — and the resources you need to do so.
 All while achieving peak utilization and a healthy pace of work for your team.

 Additional features and benefits

-Teamwork hasn't been around as long as Microsoft Project, but it was designed by agency owners and built specifically with your needs in mind.
+Teamwork.com hasn't been around as long as Microsoft Project, but it was designed by agency owners and built specifically with those that deliver client work.
 Some of our other standout features include: